rene4jazz/fadmin/README.md

 # fadmin
-Firebase ADMIN SDK CLI wrapper based in NodeJS
+Firebase ADMIN SDK CLI wrapper based on NodeJS

 I created fadmin in order to manage and authenticate firebase auth based users from a PHP context.